James4Ever0/notes/PVE tips.md

 ## Host randomly crashes after passing through a single GPU connected to another GPU using NVLink

-Pass two GPUs to the same VM, otherwise neither.
+Pass two GPUs to the same VM, or neither.

 Patch PCI passthrough settings: